 DUR Penalties – First Offense, Alcohol-Related

-For a first-time DUR offense involving a license suspension or revocation resulting from a conviction for DUI, DWAI, UDD, or alcohol-related administrative suspension, the penalties are more severe:
+For a first-time DUR offense involving a license suspension or revocation resulting from a conviction for DUI, DWAI, UDD, or alcohol-related administrative suspension, a fine is assessed between $15 to $100.
+But, more damaging, a minimum one-year restraint extension is assessed to your Colorado driving privileges.

-Importantly, the minimum 30-day jail sentence is mandatory for violation of alcohol-related restraints.
+A minimum 30-day jail sentence is mandatory for violation of a DUI-related restraint.
 The judge hearing your case is not allowed to substitute probation or a suspended sentence for jail time, although alternative sentencing like in-home detention, work release, weekenders or work crew is a possibility (C.R.S.
 Section 42-2-138(D)(I)).

 DUR Penalties – Second or Subsequent Offense, Alcohol-Related